top of page

 Reykhólar farm and Hamlet a source of huge accumulation of wealth for many centuries

-From Búðardalur, you drive north on Road Nr.
-60, Vestfjarðarvegur, or the West Fjords Road to the first of many fjords – Gilsfjörður.
+From Búðardalur, you drive north on Road number 60, Vestfjarðarvegur, or the West Fjords Road to the first of many fjords – Gilsfjörður.
 This is a forty-kilometer drive through the part of Iceland that was the stage for the Laxdæla Saga, one of the most fascinating places in all of the Icelandic Sagas.
 If there are two books you should read on the West Fjords trip, they are Laxdæla Saga and Gísla Saga Súrssonar.
 Reading real stories that occurred over a thousand years ago will spice up your trip.
-After you pass the bridge on Gilsfjörður, you drive about twenty-one kilometers and turn south (left) on Road Nr.
-607, which is Reykhólasveitarvegur (if you can remember that name), to the tiny village of Reykhólar.
+After you pass the bridge on Gilsfjörður, you drive about twenty-one kilometers and turn south (left) on Road number 607, which is Reykhólasveitarvegur (if you can remember that name), to the tiny village of Reykhólar.
 The drive is only fourteen kilometers long, and Reykhólar is an important place in Icelandic history, there reside many wealthy families and powerful individuals for centuries.
 It is also a perfect spot to view the hundreds of islands in the large Breiðafjörður bay.

 Bárðaströnd drive